chr1st1ank/floorplan-card/README.md

 print sensor values onto the picture, you can use this custom card as a drop-in replacement.
 Simply take your floorplan/svg file and the css styles.
 The configuration might be needed to adjusted slightly, but most things should stay the same.
-One shortcomming is that jinja template literals are not supported.
+One shortcoming is that jinja template literals are not supported.
 Instead you have to use 'on_update: set_text' tags in the yaml file.